-Their plan was to implement a puppet government under Vidkun Quisling as prime minister and gain support from the Royal Family.
+The enemies planned to implement a puppet government under Vidkun Quisling as prime minister and gain support from the Royal Family.
 But the Royal Family consistently refused to comply.

-Instead, King Haakon VII threatened to abdicate, after which the Nazis bombed parts of the country and the Royal Family fled Norway.
+Instead, King Haakon VII threatened to abdicate, after which the Nazis bombed parts of the country, and the Royal Family fled Norway.
 King Haakon VII formed a government in exile with Norwegian political leaders in London.